mouseless/baked/unreleased.md

 - `ExceptionHandling` now uses `Microsoft.AspNetCore.Diagnostics.IExceptionHandling`
-- Exceptions now return `ProblemDetails` as response.
+- Exceptions now return `ProblemDetails` as response
-- Now using `TimeProvider.System` instead of `ISystem`.
+- `ISystem` is replaced with `TimeProvider.System`
-  - Use `FakeTimeProvider` for tests instead of mocking `ISystem`.
+  - `Mocker`, `TheSystem` extension is renamed to `TheTime`
-- `TheSystem` renamed to `TheTime`
+  - Use `FakeTimeProvider` for tests by mocking `TheTime`
-- Internal Server Error response included extra details in message, removed.
+- Internal Server Error response included extra details in message, removed
-  - Extra details can be reached from the logs.
+  - Extra details can be reached from the logs
-- `HandledException` is now abstract.
+- `HandledException` is now abstract
   - Added optional `ExtraDetails` collection property to `HandledException`

 ## Library Upgrades